-In essence, an electrical subpanel can be thought of as a mini service panel.
-Its basic structure is the same as a service panel, with the main feeder wire leading into bus bars and circuit breakers.
+The basic structure of an electrical subpanel is the same as a service panel, with the main feeder wire leading into bus bars and circuit breakers.
 Branch wire circuits lead off of the circuit breakers into various parts of the house.
 A typical amperage and voltage for a subpanel might be 30 amp, 240 volts.
 Note that a circuit breaker subpanel does not provide additional electricity to the house; it is feeding off of the main service panel.

 By installing a circuit breaker subpanel, you make it clear which circuit breakers and branch circuits apply to which parts of the house.
 It is easy to segregate the duties of all of the branch circuits by keeping them sequestered within the electrical subpanel.

 Installing an electrical subpanel simply for the sake of clarity is rarely a productive task.
 But clarity is a positive off-shoot of subpanel installation.